• Center for Perfection Studies • The Big Board–Little Universe Project New Orleans • USA • 2017 •

 Homepages: Just Prior | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18| Original

-Yet, breaking free of little worldviews is not easy.
+Breaking free of a worldview is not easy.

 by Bruce Camber (Your comments are always welcomed.)

 Our universe may not be quite as mysterious as the academic and scientific communities currently think it is.
-Our simple mathematical model of the universe uses base-2 exponentiation to encapsulate it within just over 202 notations.
-This model opens a simple-logical-mathematical path to an integrated view of the Universe.
-Like a worldview, we’ve called it our Universe View, as well as a Quiet Expansion and the Big Board-little universe.
+Our simple mathematical model of the universe applies a form of base-2 exponentiation to encapsulate it within just over 202 notations.
+This model opens a simple, logical, mathematical-and-geometrical path to an integrated view of the Universe.
+Well beyond a worldview, we’ve called it our Universe View, as well as a Quiet Expansion and the Big Board-little universe.
 Is it silly? …insightful? …confusing?
 To date, the academic community has not helped us very much.
 Either they do not know what to debunk, or they might be afraid that they’d be debunking a model that could be more true than false.

 The human egg was readily contained within notation 103.
 Sperm, much smaller, went into into notation 100.
 People emerged at 116.
 By 134th notation we were out to the International Space Station, between 206-to-270 miles away when it is overhead.
 But then, we were sure we did something wrong.
 Based on the most recent measurements from the Hubble Space telescope, we only had to multiply the results from the Planck Length just over 67 more times to get to the size of the observable universe.

 What!?!
-How can the universe be inscribed by just over 201 notations?
+How can the universe be inscribed by just 202 notations?
 We had a lot to learn about base-2 notation!

 We were dumbfounded to find nothing on the web about this continuity equation.
 The closest work was done in 1957 in Holland by a secondary school teacher, Kees Boeke.
 His base-10 work was a real universe view, but he identified only forty of the 62-to-63 possible notations.
 He had no inherent geometry and did not use the Planck units.
 Yet, his work gave us a little hope.
 Somebody else had already been out on these waters.
 Still it took us three years to gain some confidence to feel that this path was not a dead end.